2 Thessalonians 2:1

 Let no one in any way deceive you, for it will not come unless the apostasy comes first, and the man of lawlessness is revealed, the son of destruction,

-(a) The man of lawlessness.
-The day of the Lord will not occur until this mysterious figure is revealed.
+(c) The man of lawlessness.
 Who is the man of lawlessness?
 Was he an historical figure or a future one?
 Is he a real man or a metaphor?
 Is he a specific individual or a spirit like the antichrist spirit (see entry for 1 John 2:18)?
 The short answer is nobody knows, although there have been many speculations.

 Some say the man of lawlessness was John Levi, a leader in the Jewish rebellion of AD70.
 Others say he was the Roman Emperor Nero.
 Others say he is the pope or the president or some other charismatic world leader.
 Most, if not all, of these candidates can be dismissed because they do not match the criteria outlined by Paul (see the following verses).

 Why doesn’t Paul name the man of lawlessness?
 Why all the mystery and suspense?
 Some say Paul didn’t name him because everyone knew who he was and Paul didn’t want to incriminate himself.
 But Paul was not afraid of speaking truth to power.
-Paul doesn’t name him because the man of lawlessness had not been revealed (2 Th.
-2:6, 8).
-Alternatively, he doesn’t name him because the man is the personification of Adamic sin.
+Others say Paul doesn’t name him because the man of lawlessness had not yet been revealed.
+He was for a future time, perhaps our time.
+But Paul said the man was being restrained now.
+“You know what restrains him now” (2 Thess.
+2:6).
+This suggests he was a first-century figure.
+Alternatively, Paul doesn’t name him because the man of lawlessness is a metaphor.
+He is the personification of Adamic sin.
 Whichever it is, Paul knew about the man of lawlessness from reading the prophecies of Daniel.
-Although he did not know who this man was or when he would be revealed, he told the Thessalonians how to recognize him when he came.

 2 Thessalonians 2:4